The Deck Handbook: Part 4 Wood-Plastic Composite Decks

 The capstock coating is not just a water seal and a pretty surface that has all the nice woodgrain embossing and "genuine" wood coloring, it is also the wear layer.
 It is where all the wear from constant walking on the deck takes place.
-The coating is paper thin and the plastic mix used as the coating is not very resistant to scratching, and other damage from regular use.
+The coating is paper thin and the plastics used as the coating — PVC, polypropylene, polyethylene, and acrylics — are not very wear-resistant.

-But, despite the known risk of wearing through the capstock shell, there is no information about how long it will last on a deck board.
-None, zero, zip zilch, bupkus.
+But, despite the known risk of wearing through the capstock shell, there is no reliable information about how long it will last on a deck board.

-Or, perhaps some manufacturers have done it, but they are not sharing, which is in itself a troubling notion.
+Some manufacturers may have tested their capstocks but they are not sharing the results, which is in itself a troubling notion.
 If the results were good, you can bet they would be heavily advertised.
-Manufacturers talk extensively about how realistically their capstocks emulate natural wood, and how little their colors fade over time, but not a single manufacturer talks about how long its capstock lasts in normal use.
+Manufacturers talk extensively about how realistically their capstocks emulate natural wood, and how little their colors fade over time but not a single manufacturer discloses how long its capstock actually lasts in normal use.

-But, we do know that when the surface cap material does wear through — and it will — there is no repair.
+We do know that when the surface cap material does wear through — and it will — there is no repair.
 The only solution will be to replace to boards, assuming they are still available at that time.
-In any event, if the capstock does wear through, you will end up footing the whole cost of replacing it.
-Why?
-Because, it's not a defect, it's ordinary wear and tear.
-Sorry!
+Expect that the new boards will not match the old boards, which have faded and changed color over time, so the repair will be obvious.

 Keep in mind that wear-through is not covered under any capstock manufacturer's warranty.
 It is considered ordinary wear and tear.
 The warranty offered by is typical: